(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Rational Irrationality

 \section{Rational Irrationality}

-Having established that theories of rationality vary significantly across and within disciplines, it is a challenge to then establish what constitutes an irrational agent.
+Having established that theories and definitions of rationality vary significantly across and within disciplines, it is a challenge to then establish what constitutes an irrational agent.
 Agents may deviate from rational reasoning or behaviour in different ways, and may be considered rational or not depending on the definition we are working off.
-To address this, we will be adhering to the aforementioned notion of perfect rationality \cite{russell_1997}; that is to say, we define a rational agent as one that invariable takes actions that maximise it’s expected utility, given the available information.
-In this section, we will discuss types of irrationality – these are deviations from perfect rationality in different ways, summarised in Table \ref{types}.
+As we have seen, it may be that we need to develop differing definitions for rationality in humans and machines, or that we need to reevaluate our understanding of rationality altogether. \citet{eichhorn_2018} demonstrate that some human inferences labelled as irrational can in fact reflect rational strategies when judged within a conditional plausibility framework rather than by means of classical logic.
+In this section, we will be adhering to the aforementioned notion of perfect rationality \citep{russell_1997}; that is to say, we define a rational agent as one that invariably takes actions that maximise its expected utility, given the available information.

+In this section, we will discuss types of irrationality – these are deviations from perfect rationality in different ways.
 However, as we will see below, the term `irrational' must be taken with caution.
-Each type of irrationality that we discuss below can in fact constitute the optimal behaviour or reasoning in the right scenario; for example, we discuss bounded rationality in this section – bounded rationality is generally considered as rational behaviour, however we include it here as it deviates from perfect rationality.
-In fact, \citeA{gigerenzer_2001} distinguished between nonrational theories of decision-making and theories of irrational decision-making; this distinction emphasises that non-rational theories may not necessarily lead to suboptimal outcomes in the real world.
-The categorisation included here is not an exhaustive list, but illustrates the notion that irrational behaviour can sometimes emerge as preferable or even optimal.
+Each type of irrationality that we discuss below can in fact constitute the optimal behaviour or reasoning in the right scenario.
+For example, we discuss bounded rationality in this section: bounded rationality is generally considered as rational behaviour, however we include it here as it deviates from perfect rationality.
+In fact, \citet{gigerenzer_2001} distinguished between nonrational theories of decision-making and theories of irrational decision-making; this distinction emphasises that non-rational theories may not necessarily lead to suboptimal outcomes in the real world.
+The categorisation included here is not an exhaustive list, but presents the cases most studied in the literature and are all behaviours that commonly occur in practice.
+The cases presented here illustrate the notion that irrational behaviour can sometimes emerge as preferable or even optimal, and are summarised in Table \ref{types}.